-- Ensure the city's streets prioritize walking, bicycling, and mass transit. - Make the city more pleasant for walking and continue to build a system of protected bike lanes.
+- □ Ensure the city's streets bicycling, and mass transit. - pleasant for walking and continue to build a system of protected bike lanes.

-Please identify locations to expand connectivity via walking, biking, and transit and tell us why.
+Please identify locations to expand connectivity via walking, biking, and transit.

 Engagement Survey

 The City of Minneapolis cares what you think!
 Fill out this survey about your experience today and help us keep residents connected and informed through the planning process.